 Adverse weather conditions can be proved by using the Met Office weather reports but pictures of your boat in the flood, wind, ice etc. can also help.

-It is a criminal offence to intentionally damage a bird’s nest and anyone doing so could be fined or even jailed under the 1981 Wildlife and Countryside Act.
-Therefore, if you know that moving your boat will damage a bird’s nest before you move and you still move your boat and damage the nest, you are breaking the law.
-This means it is reasonable reason not move if it would damage the nest.
+It is a criminal offence to intentionally damage or disturb a wild bird’s nest or dependent young of such a bird and anyone doing so could be fined or even jailed under the part 1 of 1981 Wildlife and Countryside Act.
+Therefore, if you know that moving your boat will damage or disturb a bird’s nest before you move and you still move your boat and damage the nest, you are breaking the law.
+This means it is reasonable reason not move because it would damage or disturb the nest.
 You must wait until the nest is no longer in use.
 If your overstay is because of that, then having a dated picture of the bird on its nest is evidence.
 Send the picture with an email explaining the situation to CRT.

 If the reasonable reason is the canal or river works prevent you from moving then send them the proof.
 CRT sometimes puts details of its works on its website, https://canalrivertrust.org.uk/ .
 Have a look on there and send information to the enforcement officer you’re dealing with.
 Also, you can contact the firstname.lastname@example.org if they had works on at the point you believe they had works on.
 Forward the email they send back to you to the enforcement officer you’re dealing with.